kaykay-dv/pocketsearch/README.md

-When working with search indices that are stored on disk, *it is important to provide the writeable argument*, as any PocketSearch instance that works with file sqlite databases, is in read-only mode be default (unlike their in-memory counterpart.).
+When working with search indices that are stored on disk, *it is important to provide the writeable argument*, as any PocketSearch instance that works with file sqlite databases, is in read-only mode by default (unlike their in-memory counterpart.).

 # Behind the scenes: how searching works